-The first challenge of the afternoon was the steep climb out out Settrington, and here we had a setback when Stuart's chain broke.
-While inspecting the damage, a passing driver with a bike rack on his car, gave Stuart and his bike a lift to the top of the hill, and offered him a lift to Malton station.
+The first challenge of the afternoon was the steep climb out of Settrington, and here we had a setback when Stuart's chain broke.
+While inspecting the damage, a passing driver with a bike rack on his car gave Stuart and his bike a lift to the top of the hill, and offered him a lift to Malton station.
 We don't give up that easily though, and as Brent had a chain link extractor tool, he managed to remove a pair of links and re-join the chain, and we were back on the road in half an hour.

 We thought we might be able to stop for a cuppa at Sledmere House, but surprisingly it was closed, so we carried on to Weaverthorpe, where we caught up with Paul at the Star Inn.
 It was very pleasant sat outside drinking our tea.

 On the next stage Paul took a short cut, as he was not feeling up to doing the full mileage, so he rode direct from Foxholes to Burton Fleming while the rest of us followed the route on our map, through Fordon.
 We all met up again at Burton Fleming.